Double Cross (video game): Reception

 Double Cross received mixed to somewhat positive reviews upon its release.
 Critics lauded the platforming aspect and the varied level design, but heavily criticized the mystery-solving aspect and the combat structure, which many believed to be dull and repetitive.
 On Metacritic, the game holds a score of 67 based on 22 reviews, indicating "mixed or average reviews".

 Heidi Kemps of GameSpot gave the game a 6/10, calling the proton slinger mechanic "special" and "a lot of fun", praising the move's effectiveness and especially the time slowdown, but found the combat "a sluggish, simplistic affair", concluding "Had Double Cross opted to focus more on its strength--fun physics platforming--and de-emphasized things like combat and the tedious mystery-solving element, the game would have been an easy recommendation.
 But the weak parts of the package drag down the whole, and Double Cross winds up feeling like it's a somewhat undercooked mash of ideas."
-Matthew Zawodniak of Nintendo World Report gave the game a 7/10, similarly praising the platforming and calling it "the 2D Spider-Man game I've always wanted", but was also similarly critical of the combat and the generic story, concluding "Double Cross is almost great.
+Melanie Zawodniak of Nintendo World Report gave the game a 7/10, similarly praising the platforming and calling it "the 2D Spider-Man game I've always wanted", but was also similarly critical of the combat and the generic story, concluding "Double Cross is almost great.
 With all the different ways to use the proton slinger in this game, I definitely had a blast progressing through the levels.
 Unfortunately, the investigation and combat sections make for such dull interruptions that at least a third of your time spent as an agent of R.I.F.T. will be a forgettable slog.
 I’d love to see a sequel take the proton slinger and really run with it because there’s a lot of potential the game leaves hanging."